Adult adjusting car seats for young children

 Do car seats expire?

-Car seats and booster seats often have limited useful lives identified by their manufacturers and must not be used beyond their stated useful life or expiration date.
+Yes.
+Car seats and booster seats have a useful life identified by their manufacturers and must not be used beyond their stated useful life or expiration date.

 What do I do after a crash?